Baptist Student Ministry

 Cowboy Kids Christmas Party

 This event is put on each year by our student leaders.
 We invite elementary students from local schools in Abilene to campus for movies, crafts, Christmas gifts and dinner where they are hosted for the afternoon by HSU students.
 We are always needing student volunteers to host a student.
-If you are interested, please fill out the above volunteer form and indicate that you’d like to help with Cowboy Kids Christmas.
+If you are interested, look out for flyers around campus in November about volunteering or contact the BSM office.

-Every Wednesday at 9 p.m., we gather together for a time of looking at the Bible and discussing it in a group setting.
+Every Wednesday at 8 p.m. in the BSM courtyard (between Moody and Connally), we gather together for a time of looking at the Bible and discussing it in a group setting.
 Reach is meant to be a safe space for skeptics and those who want to ask honest questions about Christianity.
 This event has some elements of a worship service and other elements that are more focused on open discussion.
 Anyone is welcome to come and interact about these topics together.

-This is our Freshman Bible Study and main way for you to get connected with BSM your first semester on campus.
-Fish Food meets every Tuesday at 4 p.m. in the BSM (Connally Mission Center).
+Our Freshman Bible Study, Fish Food, and your main way to get connected with BSM your first semester on campus, meets every Tuesday at 4 p.m. in the BSM (Connally Mission Center).
 It is led by a team of upperclassmen who love helping Freshman on their journey through their first semester.
 You do not need to sign-up and you can come any week you are able.
+Also, look out for information about our Fish Food Lock-In usually on the third weekend of the semester as a great way to get to know people on campus!

-International Student Ministry – Connects with international students on campus, showing them Christ’s love while helping them with their unique challenges on campus.
+International Student Ministry – Connects with international students, showing them Christ’s love while helping them with their unique challenges on campus.
+ISM also connects with the International Student Fellowship student organization and the Global Engagement department on campus to bring domestic and international students together.

 Community & Church Engagement – The main connection on campus to what God is already doing in our community.
 This group is building up the structures for the BSM to be the main hub for connecting students with local ministry opportunities and churches.

 Freshman Ministry – This team is led by upperclassmen who have a heart to mentor and disciple first-year students.
-They also lead our Freshman Bible Study, Fish Food.
+They also lead our Freshman Bible Study, Fish Food and help connect Freshmen to opportunities to be discipled.

 Campus Outreach & Evangelism – Equips students for evangelism and campus outreach.
-Works to share the Gospel in love with a wide-variety of students on campus.
+Works to share the Gospel in love with a wide-variety of students on campus through events and trainings.
+This team also plans our weekly Reach event.

 Interns are a vital part of the ongoing ministry of the BSM.
 Our student interns are the face of the BSM to our campus.
 Interns serve in a variety of roles.
 They are responsible for meeting with members of the BSM Leadership team and providing discipleship and ministry direction.
 They each organize specific ministries within the BSM.
 Our goal is to offer student interns on-the-ground ministry experience in order to help shape them into ministry leaders.

-Kamri is a junior Biology major with double minors in Psychology and Spanish.
+Kamri is a Senior Biology major with double minors in Psychology and Spanish.
 Her hometown is Longview, Texas.
-She currently serves as the leader of the BSM’s freshmen ministry team.
-This is her first year working as a BSM intern.
+This is her second year working as a BSM intern.

-Brandon is a junior Biology major with a minor in Exercise Science.
+Brandon is a Senior Biology major with a minor in Exercise Science.
 He grew up right here in Abilene.
-This is his first year as a BSM intern.
-He currently leads the BSM’s Campus Outreach and Evangelism team.
+This is his second year as a BSM intern.